 - Press SHIFT and CLEAR (white key 8)

 - Press NEXT to execute noting that this will delete any contents already held in the PART so be careful

 - The PART screen will now display TYPE DRUM above encoder 6

-You must already have configured a PART as TYPE DRUM for the below instructions to work correctly.
-There are a few different ways you can route drum voices and the below instructions provide a couple of options
+You must have configured a PART as TYPE DRUM for the below instructions to work.
+There are many different ways you can route drum voices, and the below instructions describe a few common options

 1. Using Triggers on the Jack Expander

 This is an easy way to get going and consumes only 1 TRIGGER out from the JE module per drum voice.
 You can also steal a VELOCITY out from another PART if you want to program velocity.
 Because there are 8 TRIGGER outs on the JE module, you could easily use this to build two DRUM parts (so, 8 voices) within your project.